geopython/diving-into-pygeoapi/workshop/content/docs/setup.md

 which is dependent on the system/OS you are running (e.g. Windows, Mac or Linux).
 For each system the Docker website provides detailed installation instructions.
 Please follow these consistently.

-!!!
-Note "Docker compose variants"

-    Docker Compose in older (pre Compose v2) versions was a separate (Python) program to install, though it was usually present in Docker Desktop.
-    The `docker compose` command in that case is `docker-compose` (hyphened).
-    Since 2021, Docker Desktop includes Compose in the Docker CLI.
-    The command is then `docker compose` (space).

-    In our texts we will use `docker-compose`.
-Depending on your installation you may need to replace the hyphen (`-`) with a space.
-But you can always install the original compose (`docker-compose`) via `pip3 install docker-compose`.

-For many platforms a product called `Docker Desktop` is available, which includes `Docker compose`:
+For many platforms a product called `Docker Desktop` is available, which includes the main Docker components:

 * Windows [installation](https://docs.Docker.com/desktop/install/windows-install)
 * Mac [installation](https://docs.Docker.com/desktop/install/mac-install)